kjregan120/Stream-Replay/README.md

-# Stream Replay (YouTube Watch Logger)
+# Stream Replay (Rapidly Log and Analyze your kids Screentime)

-**Stream Replay** is a Chrome/Edge extension that logs YouTube videos and Shorts as you watch them.
-It captures detailed metadata (via the YouTube Data API v3) and stores it locally in a structured format (JSON).
-This makes the logs LLM-friendly for downstream analysis like summarization, embeddings, classification, and trend detection.
-I built this to monitor what my children watch, as I don't have the time to watch or re-watch what they are doing, so I built this to allow me to monitor and if and when necessary modify the personalization to remove or down vote videos I deem inappropriate.
+**Stream Replay** is a Chrome and Edge browser extension that logs the YouTube videos and Shorts as your kids watch them.
+It captures detailed metadata (via the YouTube Data API v3) and stores all the information locally (for privacy) on your computer in a format that you can pass to ChatGPT to read and analyze.
+I built this so I could understand my kids better and if need-be modify their search preferences (via downvote).
+The first time I used it on my kids I learned that my 6 year old really likes watching videos about dinosaur and dragons but was exposed to something ChatGPT defined as a Psychological Experiment.
+As for my 10 year old, he spent a lot of time watching videos about a game called "Grow a Garden" and "Roblox.

+The Installation is completely free but might be a little tricky for someone with zero technical capabilities.
+Generally, I wouldn't offer the following, but because I think it's a good cause.
+I'm happy to help you install it if interested, you're welcome to email or text me at kjregan120@gmail.com or 203-233-2691.

+Best regards,

+Kevin

 ---